Legal Assistance for Clients in Marion & Polk Counties and Throughout Oregon and the Pacific Northwest Since 2009

 Schedule a free initial consultation with our Salem DACA attorney at Affordable Immigration.
 Call (971) 308-5892 or email us on our contact form to get started.
 Hablamos español.

-Both current and prospective DACA recipients need to stay up-to-date on changing rules, since policies and regulations may shift at any time.
+Both current and prospective DACA recipients need to stay up to date on changing rules, since policies and regulations may shift at any time.

 Recent court rulings have changed how new and renewal applications proceed, making timely legal counsel even more valuable.
 Everyone’s situation is unique.
 Our local clients benefit from our thorough understanding of the immigration landscape in Marion and Polk counties.
 We review each individual’s eligibility according to the latest DACA standards and tailor our guidance so you stay prepared for any regulatory changes.